HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 Type: string
 Default: ""
-Description: The name of the server a client should fall back to if this server shuts down or crashes gracefully.
-Connection attempts are made in the order in which the servers are given.
+Description: The name of the server a client should fall back to if this server shuts down, crashes gracefully or the network connection disconnects.
 ```

 > `ForceDefaultSrv`